 A Blog About Nature in Our DuPage Forest Preserves

-Dave Andrusyk is a naturalist at the District’s Fullersburg Woods Nature Education Center in Oak Brook and has worked for the Forest Preserve District of DuPage County for 20 years.
+Dave Andrusyk is the Fullersburg Woods campus coordinator at the Forest Preserve District and has worked for the District since 1998.
 He spent five years working in Natural Resource Management, doing restoration work in the preserves.
 Dave later taught school, scout and general public programs in the District’s forest preserves.
 His knowledge of native gardening stems from years of field experience with the Forest Preserve District and working on native plots at his home.

-When the sweaters come out and the kids are back at school (in person or otherwise), you know it’s time for another sure sign of the season: fall colors.
+When the sweaters come out and the kids are back at school, you know it’s time for another sure sign of the season: fall colors.
 You also know that you need go no farther than your nearest DuPage forest preserve to enjoy the show!

 Autumn is a time to enjoy the crispness of the weather and the colors of the trees.
 The yellow, red and orange colors of the oaks, maples and hickories paint a beautiful landscape, making this time of year an experience in art.